eodg-oxford/srfm/README.md

 NOTE: The concentration is set directly using n or indirectly using surface_area_density or volume_density.

-3) Once the size distribution object is formed the optical properties can be found through a call to
+3. Once the size distribution object is formed the optical properties can be found through a call to

 e, w, p, l = op.ewp_hs(wavelength, composition, sd, legendre_coefficients_flag=True)

 where
-wavelength           in um (can be an array) composition          is one of these strings 'ice' 'ash' 'sulphuric acid' sd                   size distribution p                    phase function
+wavelength           in um (must be an array) composition          is one of these strings 'ice' 'ash' 'sulphuric acid' sd                   size distribution p                    phase function